felipesilvad/blog/README.md

 # blog

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+This application was built on Rails 6.0.2.1 and a development server running Ubuntu, ultilizing devise to authenticate Users.

+To run the app you need to input the following commands on the terminal gem install bundler bundle rake db:create && rake db:migrate rails s

-* How to run the test suite
+To run the test suite you input rails test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+On the terminal